STOCK TITAN

 Canadian Solar (CSIQ) has a Piotroski F-Score of 1 out of 9, indicating weak financial health.
 The F-Score evaluates nine binary signals across profitability (positive ROA, positive cash flow, improving ROA, earnings quality), leverage (decreasing debt, improving liquidity, no share dilution), and operating efficiency (improving gross margin, improving asset turnover).
 Scores of 7 to 9 indicate strong and improving fundamentals.
 Learn more in our complete guide to financial health indicators.

-Canadian Solar (CSIQ) has an earnings quality ratio of 2.43x, considered low quality (accrual-driven).
+Canadian Solar (CSIQ) reported a net loss of $104.1M while operations used $252.7M of cash.
+With neither figure positive, the ratio between the two carries no quality signal.
 This ratio compares operating cash flow to net income.
 A ratio above 1.0x means the company generates more cash than its reported earnings, indicating sustainable, cash-backed profits.
 Ratios below 1.0x suggest earnings rely on accounting accruals rather than actual cash generation.
 Learn more in our complete guide to financial health indicators.

 Back to top